 Carroll House is a senior living facility located in Carrollton, Missouri, a city with a population of 5,216 people.
-We gave this nursing home an overall grade of B-.
-A grade in this range requires some solid scores.
-Based on our assessment, this place ought to meet the needs of many people.
-One of the best aspects of this facility's report card is its exemplary inspection grade, which we will address in the next paragraph.
+We gave this nursing home an overall grade of B+.
+A grade in this range requires strong scores in most areas.
+Based on our assessment, this place looks like a good fit for most people.
+Scroll down to see this nursing home's category ratings, which are also strong.
+It's hard to find any major flaws in this facility's profile.

 - Nursing Home